chhotii-alex/prospective-randomizer/README.md

 or whim to group assignment (and given such corruption, anything is possible, including faking data at any stage).

-The existance of these _bad_ experimental designs demonstrate that it is easy to do _worse_ than randomization in making groups similar and isolating intervention effects.
+The existence of these _bad_ experimental designs demonstrate that it is easy to do _worse_ than randomization in making groups similar and isolating intervention effects.
 But can we do _better_?

 The law of large numbers dictates that with sufficiently large group sizes, the mean (of whatever feature)